 Management

-What are the fiduciary duties of private foundation board members?
+What are the fiduciary duties of private foundation board members and trustees?

 Duty of Care

-Safekeeping of Property: Board members should safeguard, steward, and invest foundation property in a judicious manner.
-The foundation’s property must be used for a charitable purpose and not for the benefit of foundation insiders.
+Safekeeping of Property: Board members must act judiciously in safeguarding and managing foundation assets, ensuring they are used exclusively for charitable purposes and not for the benefit of insiders.

-Whistleblower Provisions: Any and all allegations of mismanagement or wrongdoing should be investigated and addressed.
-Board members should also ensure that the foundation does not retaliate against employee whistleblowers as they are protected under the law.
+Whistleblower Provisions: Establish mechanisms to address allegations of mismanagement or wrongdoing promptly.
+Ensure that the foundation does not retaliate against employee whistleblowers, as they are protected under the law.

 Duty of Loyalty